 Lucinda Walker was brought up in Salisbury, Wiltshire.
 She has recently graduated from the University of Wales, Lampeter where she studied Anthropology.
 Lucinda attended the first student trip to Zimbabwe that the charity organised in January 2016.
 Lucinda saw the direct impact that the charity had in the community and was quickly inspired by how many people the charity helps in Zimbabwe.
 She found her trip to Zimbabwe incredibly life changing and decided to continue to volunteer for the charity in the UK.
 The following August (2016), Lucinda decided to return to Zimbabwe to complete more voluntary work and carry out fieldwork for her undergraduate dissertation.
 She undertook original research in Zimbabwe and was successful in attaining a first class degree.
-In 2017 Lucinda was asked to become the secretary of the charity due to her commitment, she quickly accepted!
+In 2017 Lucinda was asked to become the secretary of Love Zimbabwe due to her commitment to the charity, and she quickly accepted!
 She has now been to Zimbabwe three times with the charity and is actively involved with projects in the UK and Zimbabwe.
 Lucinda plans to further her education by completing a Masters degree in Anthropology, Environment and Development at UCL in London.

 Paul Evans – Treasurer